PROJECT CORONA HARVEST

 Section VI - Narrative

-(C) The 510th Tactical Fighter Squadron, "Buzzards of Bien Hoa," flew 1317 combat sorties against the Communist Viet Cong and those insurgents engaged in aggressive actions in the Democratic Republic of Vietnam during the period 1 July 1969 through 30 September 1969.
+(U) The 510th Tactical Fighter Squadron, "Buzzards of Bien Hoa," flew 1773 combat sorties against the Communist Viet Cong and those insurgents engaged in aggressive actions in the Democratic Republic of Vietnam during the period 1 April 1969 through 30 June 1969.
 The attachments to this report contain a summary of sorties flown, ordinance delivered, battle damage assessments, awards received, and personnel turnover.

-(U) As of 30 September 1969, all but one of the pilots assigned to the 510th TFS were operationally ready and only two pilots were not day and night alert qualified.
+(U) As of 31 June 1969, all pilots assigned to the 510th TFS were operationally ready and only two recent arrivals who weren't day and night alert qualified.

 HAROLD R. SOCOLOFSY ***, 1Lt, USAF